Amid Unyielding Fire Danger, Coloradans Are On Heightened Awareness

 Hessler said he has noticed an increase in residents calling 911 lately to report relatively minor fires, likely in fear of quick spread onto their properties.

-“(We receive calls) from a pot planter fire that was here on 4th Street to something bigger.
+“(We receive all kinds of calls) — from a pot planter fire that was here on 4th Street to something bigger.
 They make a phone call into the department.”

 The rapid spread of fire on dry and windy Colorado days has caused several agencies to be further prepared for any possible fire.

-The Larimer County Sheriff’s Office told CBS4, following the Cameron Peak Fire, they reallocated funds and manpower to assure resources are on standby for any fire response needed.
+The Larimer County Sheriff’s Office told CBS4 that following the Cameron Peak Fire they reallocated funds and manpower to assure resources are on standby for any fire response needed.

-Loveland Fire, on windy days, also doubles down their resources for calls involving grass and wild fires.
-When dispatched to a grass or wild fire the department automatically dispatches out two different engines to respond instead of the single engine they would send to most other calls.
+Loveland Fire, on windy days, also doubles down their resources for calls involving grass fires and wildfires.
+When dispatched to a grass or wildfire, the department automatically dispatches out two different engines to respond instead of the single engine they would send to most other calls.

 Hessler encouraged community members to be mindful of their surroundings, and to make sure to report any observations they make of smoke or fire.